arcelioeperez/personal.website/README.md

 To view the changes, just open the any of the `.html` files on the browser.

 Links in the website include:
-- GitHub button that links to all my account repositories
+- GitHub button that links to all the repositories in my account
 - Images that link to the project's GitHub repository

 Directory structure: